-NIF will not fund or support organisations that engage in global BDS activities against Israel.NIF opposes the continued occupation of the disputed territories and settlement activities.
-NIF does not advocate boycotts of goods or services from settlements but will not exclude support for Israeli organisations that discourage the purchase of goods or services from settlements.
+However, NIF opposes the occupation and settlement activities.
+NIF will thus not exclude support for organisations that lawfully discourage the purchase of goods or use of services from settlements.

 “One of the characteristics of a democracy is the protection of human rights.
 For that reason in Israel, as in every other democracy, human rights organizations are allowed to operate freely.”

-If a human rights abuse is shown to have occurred, it is not the Israeli human rights community that has given ammunition to Israel’s detractors; it is those who committed the abuse in the first place.
+If a human rights abuse is shown to have occurred, it is not the Israeli human rights community that gives ammunition to Israel’s detractors, it is those who committed the abuse in the first place.
 The fact that an enquiry into such acts takes place reflects well on Israeli democracy.

-As Avishay Braverman, Israel’s Minister of Minorities from 2009-2011, said:
+As Avishay Braverman, Israel’s minister of minorities from 2009-11, said:

-"Equality and partnership is not only written in our Declaration of Independence, it is not only moral, but it is also essential for the State of Israel, for its sustainable growth.
-If we do not do what is right and wise, we will be pushing the young Israeli Arabs into adversaries.“
+Equality and partnership is not only written in our Declaration of Independence, it is not only moral, but it is also essential for the State of Israel, for its sustainable growth.
+If we do not do what is right and wise, we will be pushing the young Israeli Arabs into adversaries.